Come and explore at Charlecote this spring

 The Victorians weren't so vile!

-Come and see how the Lucy family lived in Victorian times and try to find all the Cuddly Critters hiding in the house.
+Come into the house and see how the Lucy family lived in Victorian times and try to find all the Cuddly Critters hiding in the house.
 Our friendly room guides will help you if you can't spot them all, and they'll tell you about anything that interests you.

-- Buggies and fragile artefacts just don't mix and pushchairs and large rucksacks should be left at the front door of the house.
+- Buggies and fragile artefacts just don't mix so you'll be asked to leave pushchairs and large rucksacks at the front door of the house.

-- Please supervise your children at all times.
+- Please keep an eye on children in your care at all times.
 The riverbanks, lake and haha are unfenced.

-- Please keep to the winding paths in the woodland garden - short-cuts trample the plants!
+- Please help little ones to keep to the winding paths in the woodland garden - short-cuts trample the plants!

 Did you know…?